 Student Tech Fee 2020 – 21 Committee Members

-Students Members (elected via the Doctoral Student Council):
+Students Members (elected via the Doctoral and Graduate Students' Council):

 - Tony Ro, Sciences Cluster